bracesoftware/newasm/README.md

 > [!NOTE]
 > **NewASM** language runs inside a NewASM Virtual Machine.

+> [!CAUTION]
+> All of the following documentation applies exclusively to the version currently being in development.
+For docs about the version you downloaded, check the files you downloaded for the releases page.

 # Documentation
 Below is the simple `Hello World` program written in New-Assembly.